10 Types of Snake Venom

 Since neurotoxins interfere with your nervous system, they can quickly shut down any body part.
 The main treatment method is to treat symptoms (such as paralysis) immediately while waiting for antivenom.

 Antivenom is used to neutralize the venom to block its effects on you.
-Antivenoms are considered a highly effective treatment, but they are only available in hospitals and nearby zoos where snakes are kept.
+Antivenoms are considered a highly effective treatment but are only available in hospitals and nearby zoos where snakes are kept.

 Cardiotoxins interrupt normal heart function by preventing it from beating properly.
 Cardiotoxins can cause irregular heartbeats, chest pain, and even heart attacks.

-Some species of venomous snakes also have neurotoxins, which interfere with nerve function in muscles, including those that help us breathe.
+Some species of venomous snakes also have neurotoxins, which interfere with muscle nerve function, including those that help us breathe.

 Combined with cardiotoxins, these effects can be fatal within hours or days.
 Antivenoms are available for some snake bites and are often used to treat life-threatening bites caused by North American rattlesnakes.